 What is Kagi Search?

-We want Kagi to be the best search engine for people who want a product with uncompromising search results quality, privacy by design and unrivaled speed.
-By doing that, we want to support the sustainability of the web based on the ethical web principles, ensuring better web for our children.
+We want Kagi Search to be the best search engine for people who want a search experience with uncompromising results quality, privacy by design and unrivaled speed.
+By doing that, we want to support the sustainability of the web based on the ethical web principles, ensuring a better web for our children.

 Is Kagi Search available now?

 Kagi Search is currently in invite-only beta.
 You can sign up by visiting kagi.com.
 We send new invites every week.